-“It is never too late to create positive change in a child’s life.”
+“It is never too late to create positive change.”

 —Daniel J. Siegel

-As a Licensed Marriage & Family Therapist specializing in children, teens, and families, my approach is relational and integrative.
+As a Licensed Marriage & Family Therapist specializing in trauma, adoption, anxiety, and depression, my approach is relational and integrative.
 Research shows that the single strongest predictor of outcome in therapy—stronger than the method used or the years of experience of the clinician—is the quality of the relationship that develops between the therapist and client.
 Growth and change take place within that safe and nonjudgmental therapeutic relationship marked by acceptance of the whole person, reflective curiosity, and empathic support.

-Because many of the children I work with have had difficult life experiences that make them wary of trusting anyone, including their parents, building a connection is often a slow and challenging process.
-I support parents as well as children and often work with parents and child together when early life experiences have led to insecure or disorganized attachment between child and parents.
+Because many of the adults and children I work with have had difficult life experiences that make them wary of trusting anyone, building connection is often the first step on their journey to healing, growth, and change.
+I support individual adults as well as children on this journey and often work with parents and child together when early life experiences have led to insecure or disorganized attachment between child and parents.

 - child, adolescent & adult development